sagnikc395/100xdevs-cohort1/notes/week12/notes.md

 all the controllers and go thorugh the folders and convert them into express routes.

 they will all go thorugh src/todos and convert all files having Controller in their names as express routes.

+server.ts -> can act as server with express and tsoa routes; updates and build/routes for us.